Tompkins Ready

 Community Preparedness:

 Register to attend a Citizen Preparedness Corps training near you and learn how to prepare for any type of disaster or emergency, respond accordingly and recover.
 Learn more at the Division of Homeland Security and Emergency Services page.
-The next in-person training in Tompkins County is scheduled for Thursday, November 13th at 4:00pm at Library Place (105 W. Court Street, Ithaca).
-Pre-registration is required.
+The next training in Tompkins County will be offered on Tuesday, March 24th at 6:00pm at the Danby Community Church, 1859 Danby Rd.

 Topics include how to develop a family emergency plan, how to prepare your family and home for a potential emergency such as fire, what to do in specific situations such as active shooter, and covers evacuation or sheltering-in-place due to a life-threatening event, and much more.
 The training also discusses what to do when returning home after an emergency, including re-entry procedures, checking for and documenting damage safely, addressing emotional and other personal needs in the aftermath of a catastrophic event, and being wary of post-disaster scams.